elementor/elementor-developers-docs/src/widgets/regular-control.md

 ### Media Control

-And finally for advanced uses you can use the `Control_Media` to select images from the WordPress media library:
+And finally, for advanced users, you can use `Control_Media` to select images from the WordPress media library:

 ```php {12-21}
 class Elementor_Test_Widget extends \Elementor\Widget_Base {